muratk5n/thirdwave/en/README.md

 ---

 Lavo is a great company, their chief scientist is a true genius.
+Lavo has close ties to academia.

 H2 Fuel News: "Hydrogen storage systems company LAVO has received a [5 million AU dollars] ($3.4m) boost to start-up its prototyping, testing